Ayush8087/LLM-QnA-API-Server/README.md

 ## 11. Design Highlights

-Loose Coupling: API and model host are fully independent and deployable separately.
+-Loose Coupling: API and model host are fully independent and deployable separately.

-Language Flexibility: API layer can be rewritten in Go without affecting Python model host.
+-Language Flexibility: API layer can be rewritten in Go without affecting Python model host.

-Scalability: Model host can scale on GPU or container clusters; API can scale horizontally.
+-Scalability: Model host can scale on GPU or container clusters; API can scale horizontally.

-Maintainability: Modular directory structure and clear service boundaries.
+-Maintainability: Modular directory structure and clear service boundaries.

 ## 13. Conclusion

 The project successfully demonstrates:

-Correct model integration and inference using Hugging Face Transformers.
+-Correct model integration and inference using Hugging Face Transformers.

-Asynchronous concurrent processing with batching optimization.
+-Asynchronous concurrent processing with batching optimization.

-Clean architectural separation between model and API layers.
+-Clean architectural separation between model and API layers.

-Documented performance improvements and deployment clarity.
+-Documented performance improvements and deployment clarity.

-This implementation fulfills all core and bonus requirements stated in the assignment.
+-This implementation fulfills all core and bonus requirements stated in the assignment.